sofvanh/mosaic-labs-website/posts/pantheon-interface.md

 How it works:

 1. A human user “thinks out loud” by typing out their thoughts one at a time.
-This leaves a text trace of their stream of thought.Pantheon is an **experimental LLM interface** exploring a different type of human-AI interaction.
-We created this as a part of the [cyborgism](https://www.lesswrong.com/posts/bxt7uCiHam4QXrQAA/cyborgism) project, with the abstract motivation of augmenting the human ability to think by integrating human and AI generated thoughts.

-How it works:

-1. A human user “thinks out loud” by typing out their thoughts one at a time.
 This leaves a text trace of their stream of thought.
 2. AI characters (called daemons) read this trace, and interact with the user by responding asynchronously with comments and questions.